Rolling a turn on EZ Breezy. Original photos and trail notes April 28, 2018 by Bruce, with frequent updates since. Latest update April 2022.

 On Vista Ridge with Lone Peak as a backdrop.

-The Vista Ridge trail is the continuation of Heritage Hills at the point where Stoney Way intersects
+The Vista Ridge trail is a two-way trail on a ridgeline with great views.
+It's popular as a connection to Stoney Way for bigger loop rides.
+At the bottom, Vista Ridge is the continuation of Heritage Hills at the point where Stoney Way intersects

 the uphill route.
-This segment is 1 mile long, climbing 250 vertical feet in the first 0.6
+Vista Ridge is 1 mile long, climbing 250 vertical feet in the first 0.6

 miles then descending a bit as it drops to the opposite side of the ridge to connect to the